docsforadobe/after-effects-scripting-guide/docs/other/importoptions.md

 #### Description

-When true, a sequence is imported; otherwise, an individual file is imported.
+When `true`, a sequence is imported; otherwise, an individual file is imported.

 #### Type